Tux/Spreadsheet-Read/SECURITY.md

 [git repository for Spreadsheet::Read](https://github.com/Tux/Spreadsheet-Read).

-This text is based on the CPAN Security Group's Guidelines for Adding a Security Policy to Perl Distributions (version 1.0.0) https://security.metacpan.org/docs/guides/security-policy-for-authors.html
+This text is based on the CPAN Security Group's Guidelines for Adding a Security Policy to Perl Distributions (version 1.3.0) https://security.metacpan.org/docs/guides/security-policy-for-authors.html

 # How to Report a Security Vulnerability

-Security vulnerabilities can be reported by e-mail to the current project maintainers at H.Merijn Brand <perl5@tux.freedom.nl>.
+Security vulnerabilities can be reported to the current Spreadsheet::Read maintainers by email to H.Merijn Brand <HMBRAND@cpan.org>.

 Please include as many details as possible, including code samples or test cases, so that we can reproduce the issue.
 Check that your